SciML/Surrogates.jl/docs/src/LinearSurrogate.md

 ## Linear Surrogate
 Linear Surrogate is a linear approach to modeling the relationship between a scalar response or dependent variable and one or more explanatory variables.
-We will use Linear Surrogate to optimize **Eggholder Function** [function](http://infinity77.net/global_optimization/test_functions.html#test-functions-index.):
+We will use Linear Surrogate to optimize **Eggholder Function**.

 $f(x) = - x_{1} \sin\left(\sqrt{\lvert{x_{1} - x_{2} -47}\rvert}\right) - \left(x_{2} + 47\right) \sin\left(\sqrt{\left|{\frac{1}{2} x_{1} + x_{2} + 47}\right|}\right)$.